-Recently, the classics blog, Sententiae Antiquae, posted a piece on the intersection of grammar, language, and gender.
+The classics blog, Sententiae Antiquae, published an essay on the intersection of grammar, language, and gender.
 The post begins with a quote from An Anonymous Grammarian, De Adfinium Vocabulorum Differentia, illustrating how differences in grammatical voice are realized in marital contexts for men vs. women:

 It’s worth a read, but here’s a short version: